-The Board is currently comprised of 3 directors, all of whom are considered to be independent directors.
+The Board currently comprises a total of four (4) directors, of whom two are considered to be independent.

 The chair of the board of a listed entity should be an independent director and, in particular, should not be the same person as the CEO of the entity.